 Important

-Critical filing requirement: If you (or your spouse, if filing jointly) received HSA distributions in 2025, you must file Form 8889 with Form 1040, Form 1040-SR, or Form 1040-NR, even if you have no taxable income or any other reason for filing.
+If you (or your spouse, if filing jointly) received HSA distributions in 2025, you must file Form 8889 with your federal return even if you have no taxable income or any other reason for filing.
+This catches many filers off guard - the form is required for any HSA activity, not just contributions.

-Form 8889 must be attached to Form 1040, 1040-SR, or 1040-NR.
 The form consists of three parts: Part I (HSA Contributions and Deduction), Part II (HSA Distributions), and Part III (Income and Additional Tax for Failure To Maintain HDHP Coverage).
+Most filers only need Parts I and II.

 Documents You Need Before You Start

-Before you begin filling out Form 8889, gather these essential tax documents:
+Before you begin filling out Form 8889, gather these essential tax documents.
+Having everything on hand prevents errors and makes the process significantly faster.

-Form W-2 from your employer: Box 12 with code "W" shows your employer HSA contributions made through payroll.
-These pre-tax contributions are already excluded from your gross income.
+Box 12 with code "W" shows your employer and payroll HSA contributions.
+These pre-tax contributions are already excluded from your gross income on the W-2, so they do not appear in your Box 1 wages.
+This number goes on Form 8889, Line 9.

 Pro Tip